irwansetiawan/aws-lambda-improvmx-undelivered-notifications/README.md

 you might experience some important emails being flagged as spam and not delivered to your mailbox at all.

-This serverless application hosted in AWS Lambda monitors ImprovMX logs and alerts undelivered emails on a Slack channel.
+This serverless application hosted in AWS Lambda monitors ImprovMX logs and sends undelivered email alerts to a Slack channel.

 # Requirements